About Us

 Meetings: The a cappella council meets at the Arts at Michigan office every other Tuesday evening to unify and promote the U of M a cappella community.
 Representatives of each of the groups and the executive staff meet to discuss current collaborations and future ideas.

 MACFest : Michigan A Cappella Council coordinates the largest a cappella performance on campus, MACFest.
 It is a magnificent concert showcasing all/most of the a cappella groups on campus.
-This year, the 5th annual MACFest concert will be held at the Rackham Auditorium on the night of November 1th, 2008 8pm.
-Tickets can be bought at MUTO this coming fall.
+This year, the 8th annual MACFest concert will be held at the Rackham Auditorium on the night of November 5th, 2011 at 7:00pm.
+Tickets can be bought at MUTO.